bolerio/seco/README.md

 # Seco

-Seco is a software prototyping environment for the Java platform.
+Seco is a collaborative scripting development environment for the Java platform.
 You can write code in many JVM scripting languages.
 The code editor in Seco is based on the Mathematica notebook UI, but the full GUI is richer and much more ambitious.
 In a notebook, you can mix rich text with code and output, including interactive components created by your code.
 This makes Seco into a live environment because you can evaluate expression and immediately see the changes to your program.
 Here is a screenshot:

 ![Alt text](http://kobrix.com/images/secofullshot.png "Seco Screenshot")

 ## What Can I Use It For?

 From short scripts for administrative tasks to complete libraries in your favorite JVM language, to interactive scripted applications, you can write and share any code that can run on the Java platform.
 You can also explore and learn APIs, programming languages and algorithms.
+You can rely on Seco for complex data analysis tasks using your favorite analytics or machine learning library combined your favorite database.

 ## What Can It Do?

 With Seco you write notebooks which are structured files mixing code, documentation and output.
 The concept comes from the Mathematica system.
 You can mix different programming languages integrated in a single runtime.
 You can create GUI interfaces for various tasks and organize them in zoomable, nested containers.
+The input of any computation is an evaluatable cell in some scripting language.
+The output of any computation is also cell that can contain any type of Java object and that can also be moved and attached to any other piece of the environment.
+The connection between input and output is preserved.
 You can share your work at the individual cell level with others in real-time through a P2P network, or by exporting whole notebooks to files.

 ## What It Wants To be?